The Marrakesh Declaration: A Game Changer for Christian-Muslim Relations?

 - The Marrakesh Declaration calls on “institutions of higher learning and religious authorities to launch bold revisions of educational programs in order to stand against this cultural crisis, which breeds extremism and enmity, fans the flames of conflict, and tears at the fabric of society.”The framers of this declaration realize that intolerance and discrimination have made their way into the educational systems of most Muslim countries.
 Thus their call for bold revisions in education will help undermine and eliminate the sources of discrimination.

 - The Marrakesh Declaration invites non-Muslims to partner with them in working for peace: “The more we ponder the various crises threatening humanity, the more firmly we believe that interfaith cooperation is necessary, inevitable and urgent.”The framers of this declaration realize that the change they long for demands partnership with non-Muslims.
-So we need to respond to this invitation to collaboration.
+So we need to respond to this invitation to collaborate.

 The Marrakesh Declaration has the potential to be one of the most important Islamic events in modern history - a powerful, peacemaking counterweight to the violent Islamic extremism embodied in groups like ISIS.